raypeng/DGBDT/index.md

 #### Result

-We evaluated the two algorithms on the Latedays cluster with a varying number of nodes.
+We evaluated the two algorithms on the Latedays cluster with a varying number of nodes, with k = 5 for our distributed voting algorithm.
 We again used the Microsoft Learn to Rank dataset (2 million samples, 136 features) to evaluate training time.

 ![OpenMPI](assets/runtime-openmpi.png)